What is Paid Family and Medical Leave (PFML)?

 7-day waiting period

 When you begin your paid leave, in most cases there is a waiting period of 7 calendar days before payments begin.
-If you have been approved for intermittent leave, the waiting period will be 7 consecutive calendar days after your first reported day of leave.
-Also, these 7 days will count against your total available leave for the benefit year.
+Additionally, these 7 days will count against your total available leave for the benefit year.

 If you have been approved for intermittent leave, the waiting period will be 7 consecutive calendar days after your leave begins, whether you take leave on those days or not.